The BIST way

 The test that we administer is the Cognitive Abilities Test (CAT4); a diagnostic assessment that helps our teaching staff to understand the pupil’s current level.
 Pupils sit a tailored assessment according to the age and the year group that they will be entering.
 Prior preparation is not required, and the assessment is in multiple choice format, requiring the use of a computer with internet access, and headphones or speakers in order to follow the audio instructions.

-The results help teachers decide what pace of learning is right for each student, whether a specific syllabus would be required, and whether additional support is needed.
+To further evaluate the level of each applicant, some additional assessments may be required in the intention of planning accordingly.
+The results help teachers decide what pace of learning is right for each pupil, whether a specific syllabus would be required, and whether additional support is needed.

-At the British International school of Tunis, we recognize the importance of finding the right school for your child and offer as well the possibility to conduct our assessments from the confort of your home to able families abroad to conduct all necessary steps to secure their child’s enrolment at BIST.
+At the British International school of Tunis, we recognise the importance of finding the right school for your child and offer as well the possibility to conduct our assessments from the confort of your home to able families abroad to conduct all necessary steps to secure their child’s enrolment at BIST.